Understanding new tasks through the lens of training data via exponential tilting: Experiment details

 \subsection{Data details}

 \paragraph{Data} The training data has 4795 sample points with group-wise sample sizes $\{0: 3498, 1: 184, 2: 56, 3: 1057\}$.
 We combine the test and the validation data to create test data which has 8192 sample points, and the group vise sample sizes are $\{0: 3189, 1:3187, 2:908, 3:908\}$.
 The images are embedded into 512 dimensional feature vectors using ResNet18 \citep{he2016Deep} pre-trainined on Imagenet \citep{deng2009imagenet}, which we use as covariates.
+Recent work suggests that using pre-trained features without additional fine-tuning of the feature extractor is beneficial for out-of-distribution generalization \citep{kumar2022FineTuning,rosenfeld2022domain}.

 \paragraph{Source and target domains} For the source domain we use the original training set of images.
 We consider five different target domains: (1) the target domain with all the groups $g \in \{0, 1, 2, 3\}$ from test data, (2) with groups $g \in \{0, 3\}$ \ie, landbirds on land backgrounds and waterbirds on water backgrounds, (3) with groups $g \in\{ 0, 2\}$, \ie, landbirds on land backgrounds and waterbirds on land backgrounds, (4) with groups $g \in \{1, 3\}$, and (5) with groups $g \in \{1, 2\}$.
 Note that all of the target domains have landbirds and waterbirds.